romnn/microgpusim/WIP.md

   - add averaged section for each parallel table and then a final overall table separately

   - overall correlation plots revamped
-  - rerun all the benchmarks for parallel table

   - make the basic plots look good for pascal pchase and write it down
   - run the same for older fermi or maxwell gpu on das5 and write it down